arajajyothibabu/antiscroller/README.md

 # antiscroller
-OS X Lion style cross-browser native scrolling on the web that gets out of the way.
+OS X Lion style cross-browser native scrolling on the web.

+A fork from original [Antiscroll](https://github.com/Automattic/antiscroll) library with no jQuery dependency.